apache/flink/docs/dev/stream/operators/joining.md

 <img src="{{ site.baseurl }}/fig/sliding-window-join.svg" class="center" style="width: 80%;" />

-In this example we are using sliding windows with a duration of two milliseconds and slide them by one millisecond, resulting in the sliding windows `[-1, 0],[0,1],[1,2],[2,3], …`.<!-- TODO: Can -1 actually exist?--> The joined elements below the x-axis are the ones that are passed to the user-defined function for each sliding window.
+In this example we are using sliding windows with a size of two milliseconds and slide them by one millisecond, resulting in the sliding windows `[-1, 0],[0,1],[1,2],[2,3], …`.<!-- TODO: Can -1 actually exist?--> The joined elements below the x-axis are the ones that are passed to the `JoinFunction` for each sliding window.
 Here you can also see how for example the orange ② is joined with the green ③ in the window `[2,3]`, but is not joined with anything in the window `[1,2]`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">